Supplemental Nutrition Assistance Program Education (SNAP-Ed)

 Alaska SNAP-Ed programs goals are:

-SNAP eligible people will make healthy food choices within their limited budgets and choose physically active lifestyles based on the USDA Dietary Guidance for Americans.
+- SNAP eligible people will make healthy food choices within their limited budgets and choose physically active lifestyles based on the USDA Dietary Guidance for Americans.
+This includes:

 Right now, the University of Alaska Cooperative Extension

 delivers SNAP-ED services for the State.
 Nutrition educators work with partners like grocery stores, local food producers, farmers markets, local WIC offices, food pantries, schools and public assistance offices.
 They offer classes and programs for youth and adults.

 SNAP-ED Works infographic